GazPrash/TinyAPI/readme.md

 - **Support for Various Data Types**: Send and receive JSON, text data, audio and images.

-- **Ongoing Improvements**: We are actively working on making Tiny API multi-threaded for better concurrency and responsiveness.

 ## How to Use

 1. **Clone the Repository**: Clone this repository to your local machine using: